Deep Learning (DL)

 The deep learning revolution was not started by a single discovery.
 It more or less happened when several needed factors were ready:

 - Computer storage was big enough

 - Better tuning methods were invented

-Scientists agree that our brain has around 100 billion neurons.
+Scientists agree that our brain has between 80 and 100 billion neurons.

 These neurons have hundreds of billions connections between them.

 Neurons (aka Nerve Cells) are the fundamental units of our brain and nervous system.

 The neurons are responsible for receiving input from the external world, for sending output (commands to our muscles), and for transforming the electrical signals in between.

 Artificial Neural Networks are normally called Neural Networks (NN).